Monument record 0420802019 - Bycell Riding, Stowe Park

 Summary

-Eighteenth century ride known from historical sources and indicated by the location of tree stumps recorded in field survey
+Early eighteenth century avenue and ride known from historical sources and indicated by the location of tree stumps recorded in field survey

 Protected Status/Designation